CMV and Transplant Patients

 How is CMV in transplant patients treated?

-If you have an active CMV infection that is causing symptoms, you will need treatment.
+If you have an active CMV infection that's causing symptoms, you will need treatment.
 Antiviral medicines like ganciclovir or valganciclovir can help.
-These medicines can help kill the virus.
-But they cannot make you completely virus free.
+These medicines can help control the virus.
+But they can't make you completely virus free.

 Based on how serious your illness is, you might take an antiviral medicine by mouth or through an IV.
 Your healthcare provider will watch your symptoms and the amount of virus in your body to decide the extent of your treatment.
 Healthcare providers don’t want to give these medicines for a long time.
 They can cause other side effects and problems.